 Wizard Of Oz Brightening Kit Installation

 Thank you for purchasing our Wizard of Oz (Woz) brightening kit.
 This kit was created to light an already beautiful game so that it could be played and enjoyed in the dark or any room with low light.
-Each kit was hand crafted, calibrated, and tested in our WoZ game.
-Bulbs are taped in so that they will not fall out during game play by air balls.
 The kit takes a bit of time to install, but we believe it will be worth it.
 Please follow the instructions below carefully.
 If you have any questions, please contact us for support.
 Installation should take about 1 hour.
 Nothing is permanent and can easily be removed.
 Please be patient and take your time while installing.

 Lets get started.